JamesHarrison/radiovis-generator/README.md

 RadioVIS Generator depends on Inkscape (which does not require a GUI) and the ImageMagick project (the 'convert' and 'composite' binaries).

 Aside from those two tools, Ruby is required, along with RubyGems.
-Recent versions are recommended.
+Recent versions are recommended - 1.9 or greater.
+There's a couple of gem dependencies (stomp and trollop).

 You'll also need a Stomp broker, though this can be on another system.
-You'll probably need a web server like nginx or Apache on your system, though.
+A service like Apache ActiveMQ (for which an example configuration for RadioVIS is included) or Apache Apollo will work perfectly for this purpose.

+The generator will write images to any given path, but you'll need to be able to serve these images up over HTTP, so you'll need a webserver like nginx (recommended) or Apache set up and configured.

 RadioVIS Generator is tested on Linux.
 Other operating systems are supported in principle, but not tested.